AkazaRenn/VirtualDesktop/samples/VirtualDesktop.Showcase/README.md

 ### For Floating Windows

-Pin all of them for access acorss desktops.
+Pin all of them for access across desktops.

-## Issues

-### Doesn't close the desktop on Windows Terminal termination

-Need help on it.